 The highlights of a career in automotive engineering

 - Working with engineers from the huge range of disciplines that contribute to automotive design.

 - Melding creative design and aesthetics with engineering.

 - The fast pace of the industry.

 The automotive industry seeks graduates in

 - power systems

 Always check individual employers’ requirements.

-Jo Lopes, FIET FIMechE, is head of technical excellence at Jaguar Land Rover.
+Thanks to Jo Lopes, FIET FIMechE, for his help with this article.
+Jo is head of technical excellence at Jaguar Land Rover.
 He has a BSc and MPhil in applied physics from the University of Wolverhampton and has worked in the automotive industry for 25 years.